A Brief Introduction to Facilities Management

 One of the FM's primary responsibilities is providing and managing a range of services to his or her 'customers', that is, the employees within the organisation.
 These services span the range from security and M&E, through cleaning and catering, to plants and landscaping.
 Increasingly, such services are outsourced; in other words, purchased from and delivered by external suppliers – a practice that has grown and developed in parallel with the rise of FM.

 From a starting point of single-purpose contracts (typically, maintenance, cleaning or security), each handled by a specialist supplier, the outsourcing concept has broadened over the years to encompass 'bundles' of services put in the hands of a multi-discipline contractor.
 More recently, contractors - especially the larger ones - have sought to bring diverse service lines together in 'integrated' packages, promising greater efficiencies and reduced management costs.

 Alternative service supply solutions are offered by a number of FM providers who focus specifically on the management of services that are delivered by sub-contractors – but this once-common approach has become less so as many of these specialists have either diversified their skill base or been bought by ambitious contractors.
 'Total facilities management' is another alternative, in which the provider takes on responsibility for the delivery and management of all required service lines.
 TFM solutions can be sourced from FM specialists or from diversified contractors, who will generally meet as much of the need as possible from their own resources.
 More comprehensive still is the solution offered by a handful of outsourcing providers who combine expertise in both FM and property.

 It is impossible to generalise about the 'best' solution for the supply and management of business support services.
 That can only be defined in terms of a specific client organisation.

 How big is the market?

-Just as it is difficult to define precisely what FM means, putting a firm value on the size of the market is a challenge.
+Just as it is difficult to define precisely what FM means, putting a firm value on the size of the UK market is a challenge.